Cooloongup

 Cooloongup faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.1%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 6.4%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
-Vocational credentials are prevalent, with 44.1% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (34.5%).
+Bachelor degrees are most prevalent at 6.4%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
+Vocational credentials are prominent, with 44.1% of residents aged 15+ holding such qualifications - advanced diplomas at 9.6% and certificates at 34.5%.

 Frequently Asked Questions - Education